-Conservation department getting involved in pardoning of dog in Maine
+Maine officials getting involved in pardoning of dog

-AUGUSTA, Maine (AP) — Maine’s conservation department is getting involved in the proposed pardoning of a dog, saying the case could have implications for the state’s animal welfare laws.
+AUGUSTA, Maine — Maine’s conservation department is getting involved in the proposed pardoning of a dog, saying the case could have implications for the state’s animal welfare laws.

 Republican Gov. Paul LePage said last week he was pardoning Dakota the Alaskan husky from a death sentence levied at a court hearing.
 Dakota killed a neighbor’s pug last year.